Kabgayi

-Kabgayi is just south of Gitarama in Muhanga District, Southern Province, Rwanda, 25 mi southwest of Kigali.
+Kabgayi is located just south of Gitarama in Muhanga District, Southern Province, Rwanda, 25 mi southwest of Kigali.

 It was established as a Catholic Church mission in 1905.
 It became the center for the Roman Catholic Church in Rwanda and is the site of the oldest cathedral in the country and of Catholic seminaries, schools and a hospital.
 The church at first supported the Tutsi ruling elite, but later backed the Hutu majority.

 During the 1994 Rwandan genocide thousands of Tutsis who had taken refuge here were killed.
 Some survivors admire the courage of many priests who helped them during those difficult days, like Father Evergiste RUKEBESHA and many others.
 Later, some Hutus including three bishops and many priests were killed by the rebels RPF soldiers.
 A mass grave beside the hospital is marked by a memorial.
 Inside the Basilica are kept the bodies of the three bishops killed by FPR rebels.
 Two of them (Vincent Nsengiyumva, the Archbishop of Kigali and Joseph Ruzindana, Bishop of Byumba) were refused by the Rwandan government to be transferred in their own cathedrals.

 Location

 Kabgayi lies in the middle of Rwanda's central plateau at an elevation of about 6000 ft above sea level.

+Located in Kamazuru Village of Gahogo Cell in Nyamabuye Sector, it is a 5 minutes’ drive from Muhanga City.
 The community is just south of Gitarama, the second-largest city in Rwanda, and about 30 km from Kigali, the capital.

 It has a mild and temperate climate.
 There are two rainy seasons.

 Average annual rainfall is 1000 to 1100 mm.
 Estimated annual evapotranspiration is about 815 mm.

 The soil is sandy and relatively infertile.

 As of 2002 most of the people in the surrounding Kabgayi district were engaged in farming.

 Only a few of the wealthier households could afford to own cattle.